Kiran7007/Interview-Preparation/docs/android.md

 - Verify compile and runtime behavior.
 - Run unit and UI tests.
 - Review for security and architecture issues.
+- Check performance, lifecycle safety, testability, maintainability, and compatibility with supported API levels.
+- Compare the implementation with project conventions and real source code instead of judging it only by how clean it looks.

+---

+## What criteria do you use to decide whether an AI-generated implementation is better?

+- Correctness: it meets functional requirements and handles edge cases.
+- Architecture: it respects separation of concerns and project conventions.
+- Performance: it avoids unnecessary CPU, memory, recomposition, network, and database work.
+- Security: it handles permissions, authentication, and sensitive data safely.
+- Testability and maintainability: it is readable, testable, and easy to change.
+- Lifecycle safety: it does not introduce leaks, incorrect scopes, or process-death bugs.

 ---